JEAN DE LA BRUYERE

 Academic/Parenting/Executive Coaching.
 Students often seek help with particular concerns that hinder their success.
 Such concerns may include: poor time management, poor frustration tolerance, disorganization, forgetfulness, procrastination, stress, test anxiety, poor performance routine/habits, lack of self-confidence, performance anxiety, or poor leadership skills.

 Business owners, executives, and parents all experience relentless demands on their time, their mental performance, and their bodies.
 Stress depletes our capacity to perform consistently at the level of these demands.
-Performance consultation, psychological coaching supporting resiliency and empowerment, can help a person achieve a happy and rewarding work/life balance.
+Performance consultation, psychological coaching supporting resiliency and empowerment, can help a person achieve a happy and rewarding work/life balance, as well as improve their performance in each of their roles.

 Biofeedback training enables a person to learn how to change physiological activity in order to improve health and performance.
 HeartMath® Biofeedback utilizes sensors placed on a finger or an earlobe, which send information about heart rate and heart rhythm to a computer program.
 By seeing heart rhythms a person can learn to regulate their physiological responses.
 That is, when a person is under stress (i.e. pain, goal directed, high performance situation, conflict, emotional upset), physiological responses change.
 For example, heart rate speeds up, muscles tighten, blood pressure rises, and breathing quickens.
 Using biofeedback a person can see these physiological responses as they happen on the monitor, get immediate feedback and learn to regulate them.
 Seeing the feedback on the computer screen often gives a person more confidence to apply the techniques in their everyday life.